RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 As you can see, the IT engineers have already provisioned an environment for you in a project called _rhpam-userX_.

-## Red Hat Process Automation Platform on Openshift
+## Red Hat Process Automation Platform on OpenShift

 After clicking on the project, select the `Workloads` tab.
 You can see there are two applications:
 - `react-web-app`: A react application which communicates via REST and consumes business assets from PAM engine (Kie Server);